dl9lj/tuner/README.md

 The rf24 transmitter will be the same for all 3 antenna tuners.
 The rf24 receivers are different for each tuner because the tuner hardware (serial interface) is different.
 It is not required to build up 3 receiver but a dedicated receiver for each tuner helps to keep the overview.

 Software is written very straight forward (no error correction / udp style).
 GUI does not show the real state after start (only after pushing the button).
 After start you have to press all off button to set everything to zero/off.Terminal shows the output sequence.

+Additional interface hardware is required for Yaesu and Christian Koppler.
+The schematics for the Yaesu Tuner has an wrong order for the relays connected to pin 12 to 19 (RL11,10,9,8,7,6,5,1_2 would be better).
+The python script will correct the misorder with help of a LUT.
+The board of the LDG Tuner has already the Allegro 5832 shift-register which can directly connected to the external arduino.